WKXL: Vox cutbacks and restoration under Bailey and Humphrey

 In 1999, WKXL and its sister stations were sold by their employee-owners to Vox Media Group.
 Major cutbacks in programming followed, including the cancellation of the station's "Party Line" program and live broadcasts of the city council; ratings fell as a result.
+The FM simulcast would move from 102.3, repurposed as country music station WOTX, to WRCI (107.7) in 2000; the 102.3 FM signal is now broadcasting as WAKC.

 After three years, Vox sold the station to Warren Bailey, operations manager of WLNH-FM in Laconia; under his ownership, more local programs were restored to the WKXL lineup, including a talk show hosted by Arnie Arnesen and New Hampshire Fisher Cats minor league baseball.
+WKXL-FM, not included in the sale, would retain WKXL's previous lineup under a new identity: WTPL.
+In 2003, WTPL would also come under Embro's control under a local marketing agreement; Arnesen's program, which had been based at WNTK in Newport before relocating to Concord, would air on both stations, as would the Fisher Cats.

 The station was acquired by former New Hampshire senator Gordon J. Humphrey, alongside business partner George Stevens, for $830,000 in 2004; former owner Bailey cited the sale as a "golden opportunity" even though he had owned the station just 18 months.
-The transaction separated WKXL from operational control of the 102.3 frequency, which consequently dropped its simulcast.
+The transaction separated WKXL from operational control of WTPL; Arnie Arnesen's talk show would move solely to WTPL, while the Fisher Cats remained on WKXL.

 WKXL began airing on FM translator W280EC (103.9 FM) in the early 2010s.
 In 2014, the station acquired it outright from New Hampshire Gospel Radio for $5,000.
-The 102.3 FM signal is now broadcasting as WAKC.